PCF Sparkletots Preschool @ Pioneer Blk 661

 “I tell my educators to think about how they can replicate the engagement levels that tech devices bring to children when they conduct their outdoor programmes.
 We considered the active animations and movement, changes in tone of voice, incorporation of various types of music – various elements that would interest and attract children to sit through a YouTube video or interactive app – and tweaked our outdoor curriculum to include them,” said Mdm Hamidah.

-She elaborated: “For example, during a storytelling session, my educators would become animated and change the tone of their voices to make the various characters come alive.
+“For example, during a storytelling session, my educators would become animated and change the tone of their voices to make the various characters come alive.
 They ask the children questions at important parts of the story.
 They play instruments and sing along with the children.
 They incorporate the outdoor environment into their storyline.
 All these elements keep the children captivated and engaged in the outdoor programme.”